nau mai, haere mai

 WHAT IS COMING UP

-from 1pm to 3pm
+Sundays this winter, from 1:00pm to about 3pm

 BRING YOUR OWN GLOVES